 See more of Sophie’s work here.

-Launched in 2001, the Measles & Rubella Initiative is a global partnership committed to ensuring no child dies from measles or is born with congenital rubella syndrome.
+Launched in 2001, the Measles & Rubella Partnership is a global partnership committed to ensuring no child dies from measles or is born with congenital rubella syndrome.
 It is led by the American Red Cross, United Nations Foundation, U.S. Centers for Disease Control and Prevention, UNICEF and World Health Organization.

 Ivy + Bean, written by Annie Barrows and illustrated by Sophie Blackall, is an award winning series of books for children ages 6 to 9 published by Chronicle Books.
 More than three million copies of the bestselling series have been sold worldwide.
 Published in 2006, Ivy + Bean was named the best children’s book of the year by Kirkus Reviews.
 Since then, the series and the girls’ adventures have spanned 10 books with doomed ballet classes, dinosaur bones, babysitters, mysteries and numerous awards for both author and illustrator.